Skip to content

 12. Sa marine sanctuary, protektado ang bawat bahura at isda.
 (In the marine sanctuary, every reef and fish is protected.)

-Practice these sentences aloud — they’re exactly what you’ll hear from dive guides, boatmen, and locals in the Philippines.
+Practice these sentences aloud—they’re exactly what you’ll hear from dive guides and boatmen.
+For more ocean-related terms, visit our guide on seagrass in Tagalog.

 Bahura in Filipino Diving Culture & Conservation

-Bahura are central to Philippine identity and economy — supporting fisheries, tourism, and coastal protection.
-Dive tourism is huge: Anilao is the “Muck Diving Capital,” Coron is wreck-diving heaven, and Tubbataha is every diver’s dream.
-Ethical operators teach “no touch, no take” rules: never stand on, kick, or collect anything from the bahura.
+Bahura are central to Philippine identity and economy—supporting fisheries, tourism, and coastal protection.
+Dive tourism is a major industry where ethical operators teach “no touch, no take” rules: never stand on, kick, or collect anything from the bahura.
+Protecting the sea turtle in Tagalog also means protecting their home on the reef.

-Community-managed sanctuaries (e.g., Apo Island) show how protecting bahura benefits both nature and people — fish populations rebound, and locals earn from tourism.
-Climate change and bleaching are major threats — many dive shops and NGOs run coral restoration projects.
+Community-managed sanctuaries show how protecting bahura benefits both nature and people—fish populations rebound, and locals earn from tourism.
+Climate change remains a threat, but Coral Reef Alliance notes that local management can increase reef resilience.
+Many dive shops run coral restoration projects to keep the Reef in Tagalog name synonymous with life.

 • Reef = bahura